MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-index-design-guide.md

 - A **rowstore** is data that is logically organized as a table with rows and columns, and then physically stored in a row-wise data format.
 This has been the traditional way to store relational table data such as a heap or clustered B-tree index.

   A columnstore index also physically stores some rows in a rowstore format called a deltastore.
-The deltastore,also called delta rowgroups, is a holding place for rows that are too few in number to qualify for compression into the columnstore.
+The deltastore, also called delta rowgroups, is a holding place for rows that are too few in number to qualify for compression into the columnstore.
 Each delta rowgroup is implemented as a clustered B-tree index.

 - The **deltastore** is a holding place for rows that are too few in number to be compressed into the columnstore.
 The deltastore stores the rows in rowstore format.